ItsTauTvyDas/ModernWaystones/README.md

 - Server's waystones — players with operator permissions can make the waystone global, meaning it would behave as /warp.
 - Delays before teleporting and between waystone uses.
 - Limited waystones — limit how many waystones a player can have and what min distance should be between their other waystones.
-- Teleportation sickness — give players effects (based on chances) as if teleportation could have impact on player's mentality.
+- Teleportation sickness — give players effects (based on chances) as if teleportation could have an impact on player's mentality.
+- Expirable waystones — if another player destroys your waystone, it is still shown in your waystones list but is deleted after some time.

 ### Features I'm considering adding or fixing some things
 - Add a setting to switch back to inventory's GUI (this would allow support for older minecraft versions, <1.21.6).